Afterglow (drug culture)

 Most drugs do not typically cause afterglow, but some (like MDMA) can.

 Afterglow may also occur after the usage of dissociative drugs, such as the NMDA antagonists, DXM, ketamine and PCP.
-These forms of afterglows, in contrast to psychedelic afterglows, often leave the user with a decreased mental capacity.
-Many report that their brain feels like "mush".
-The subject may feel a lack of enlightenment gained from the trip and even leave the user with a bizarre sense of self.

-Also worth noting is that afterglow occurs after the comedown.
+Afterglow occurs after the comedown or landing.
 Afterglow slowly fades, but can last as short as 24-hours, while some positive post-acute phase of psychedelic drug effects (characterized by elevated mood and openness) have been reported to extend between 6 and 8 weeks.